 But you have to keep working because you have an important deadline to meet.
 It may be a client report, a news story, or something that simply can’t wait.

-Want to know how seasoned professionals keep going when they are really exhausted?
-How do they beat that important and pressing deadline?
-We sent out a handful of emails and got these really helpful and inspiring replies.
+Here, seasoned professionals share actionable tips on how to meet deadlines when exhausted.
 There’s enough advice here to keep you going on the most difficult project when you’re energy is absolutely drained.

 Got any tips not covered here?
 Share them in the comments.